aklivity/zilla/cloud/helm-chart/src/main/helm/README.md

 # Zilla packaged by Aklivity

-Zilla is a next-generation API gateway built for event-driven architectures and streaming.
-It is the most seamless and reliable way of interfacing edge clients (mobile apps, browsers, partner systems, etc.) to Apache Kafka-based microservices and data.
+Zilla abstracts Apache Kafka® for web applications, IoT clients and microservices via declaratively defined OpenAPIs and AsyncAPIs.

+With no coding requirements or external dependencies, Zilla is the most advanced yet approachable Kafka integration solution.
+It natively supports the Kafka wire protocol and uses novel protocol mediation techniques to establish stateless API entry points into Kafka.

 [Zilla by Aklivity](https://www.aklivity.io/)